Every ecommerce business’ biggest fear? Running out of inventory.

 Step 1: Determine the amount and type of inventory needed

-The first step to applying for an inventory loan is deciding how much money you will need and what you’re going to spend it on.
+The first step for applying for an inventory loan is deciding how much money you will need and what you’re going to spend it on.

-To determine your inventory needs, take a close look at patterns in sales volume, seasonality, and consider economic factors that may affect customer activity.
+To decide what you need, take a close look at patterns in sales volume and seasonality, and consider economic factors that may affect customer activity.

 It’s also a good idea to apply for a loan for inventory that you already have a track record of selling, as lenders will be more willing to give you the loan.